We look at the hormonal acne diet and break down the research on the best and worst foods for healthy clear skin.

 While it is totally a-okay to continue to eat higher GI foods if that’s what you fancy, you can still help to minimize the potential effects on blood sugar levels by balancing your plate with low GI foods and/or a source of protein and fat.
 For example, a meal that has a combination of high and low GI foods might look like:

 - Chickpeas or lentils (low GI AND a source of protein)

 - Leafy greens (low GI)

 The protein and fibre from the legumes (as well as the fibre from the leafy greens), will help to slow down the rate in which your body breaks down the carbohydrates from your meal into glucose (blood sugar).
 This will help to slow down the release of insulin and, consequently, acne provoking IGF-1.

-it is well documented in the literature that omega 3 fats are a powerful anti-inflammatory, but they also have the ability to lower IGF-1.
+It is well documented in the literature that omega-3 fats have powerful anti-inflammatory properties, but they also have the ability to lower IGF-1.
 This suggests that consuming more omega-3 fats may be beneficial in reducing instances of acne.
-This is supported in the research as one study on over 1000 teens found that participants who consumed larger amounts of omega-3 rich foods (namely fatty fish and seafood), had less acne symptoms.
+One study on over 1000 teens found that participants who consumed larger amounts of omega-3 rich foods (namely fatty fish and seafood), had less acne symptoms.
 Similarly, a small study with just 5 participants found that those who regularly took omega-3 supplements had a reduced number of acne lesions.
 In addition to the positive effects it may have on the skin, consuming more omega-3 fats also provides additional mental health benefits with one study showing that individuals taking omega-3 supplements were able to simultaneously improve both their acne and mood.

-Omega 3 fats are found naturally in foods and can also be found in fortified foods, as well.
+Omega-3 fats are found naturally in foods and in fortified foods.
 Some examples of omega-3 fat sources include: